SalomePlatform/shaper/src/SketchPlugin/doc/translationFeature.rst

 Linear copy
 ===========

-Linear copy operation creates one or multiple copies of the skecth entities along a vector defined by two points.
+Linear copy operation creates one or multiple copies of the sketch entities along a vector defined by two points.

-To create Linear copy in the active Sketch:
+To create a Linear copy in the active Sketch:

 #. select in the Main Menu *Sketch - > Linear copy* item  or
 #. click **Linear copy** button in Sketch toolbar: